To create online surveys for data capture in Memorial Sloan Kettering Cancer Center studies or as part of standard care.Back to top

 On a research study, is there standard language that I can include in my IRB submission or grant application describing the Web Survey Core?

-For verbiage to include in an IRB protocol or grant application describing the Web Survey Core, please click here.
+Get the verbiage to include in an IRB protocol or grant application describing the Web Survey Core.
 The Web Survey Core should be mentioned in both protocols and consent forms as having access to data for collection, storage and analysis purposes.

 We are currently working across multiple departments within MSKCC including the Departments of Psychology & Behavioral Sciences, Medicine, Surgery, Epidemiology & Biostatistics, Urology, and Radiation Oncology.
 Our surveys are included in clinical trials, epidemiologic/screening studies, dedicated evaluations of quality of life and symptoms, health services research, and surveys of clinicians/professionals.